Entanglement protection in higher-dimensional systems: Introduction

 In the decoherence process, pure states evolve to mixed states.
 Therefore, a computable measure of entanglement for mixed state is required to quantify the entanglement.
-Negativity is such a measure, based on the Positive Partial Transpose (PPT) criterion due to Peres and Horodecki [\ref{44}, \ref{45}].
+Negativity is such a measure, based on the Positive Partial Transpose (PPT) criterion due to Peres and Horodecki [\ref{45}, \ref{46}].
 For $2\otimes2$ and $2\otimes3$ dimensional systems, all PPT states are separable and Negative Partial Transpose (NPT) states are entangled.
-Negativity is a measure of entanglement and it is defined as the sum of the absolute values of all the negative eigenvalues of the partially transposed density matrix with respect to one of the subsystems.
+Negativity is defined as the sum of the absolute values of all the negative eigenvalues of the partially transposed density matrix with respect to one of the subsystems.
+While the enigmatic features of entanglement were predicted back in 1935, its witnessing and quantification continues to be at the forefront of current research.
+For a specific class of higher dimensional states $\rho$ which are supported on $d\otimes D$ Hilbert space ($d \leq D$) and with rank $r(\rho) \leq D$, PPT criterion has been found to be necessary and sufficient condition for separability [\ref{47}].
+But for more general higher-dimensional systems ($d \otimes D,~\forall~d, D\geq 3~ \&~r(\rho)>D$), PPT criterion is only a necessary but not sufficient condition for separability.

-While the enigmatic features of entanglement were predicted back in 1935 [\ref{46}], its witnessing and quantification continues to be at the forefront of current research.
-For higher-dimensional systems ($\text{d}\otimes\text{D},~\text{d, D}\geq 3$), yet there is no well defined measure of entanglement and even PPT criterion is only a necessary but not sufficient condition for separability.
-Negativity is a computable measure for distillable entanglement but it cannot detect bound entanglement in higher dimensions.
 For these systems, we study Negativity Sudden Death (NSD), whose non-occurrence guarantees Asymptotic Decay of Entanglement (ADE).
-But for $3\otimes 3$ dimensional PPT states which have zero Negativity, we cannot comment on the Separability and we need some other measure.
-For this purpose, we have used matrix realignment method for detecting and quantifying entanglement [\ref{46}-\ref{48}] after state is found to have zero negativity using PPT criterion.
+But for $3\otimes 3$ dimensional PPT states with $r(\rho) > 3$ which have zero Negativity, we cannot comment on the separability and we need some other measure.
+For this purpose, we have used matrix realignment method for detecting and quantifying entanglement [\ref{48}-\ref{50}] after state is found to have zero negativity using PPT criterion.
 Realignment criterion states that for any separable state $\rho$, the trace norm of the realignment matrix $\langle m|\otimes\langle\mu|\rho^R|n\rangle\otimes|\nu\rangle=\langle m|\otimes \langle n|\rho|\mu\rangle\otimes|\nu\rangle$ never exceeds one.
-Therefore, if the realigned negativity given by $R(\rho)=\text{max}(0,||\rho^R||-1)$, is non-zero then state $\rho$ is entangled, where $\rho^R_{ij,kl}=\rho_{ik,jl}$.
+Therefore, if the realigned negativity given by $R(\rho)= max(0,||\rho^R||-1)$, is non-zero then state $\rho$ is entangled, where $\rho^R_{ij,kl}=\rho_{ik,jl}$.
 This criterion can detect some of the bound-entangled states which may not be detected by PPT criterion.
+We use PPT as well as realignment criterion for entanglement detection.